YAMR7N/maidscc-llm-evals-pipeline/docs/llm_api_retry_mechanism.md

 ## Overview

-The LLM Judge Pipeline now includes a robust retry mechanism for both Gemini and OpenAI API calls to handle transient failures, timeouts, and rate limiting.
+The LLM Judge Pipeline now includes a robust retry mechanism for OpenAI, Gemini, and Anthropic API calls to handle transient failures, timeouts, and rate limiting.
 This ensures maximum reliability when processing conversations through any LLM model.

 ## Features